-Each pack will be given a seating assignment in the Dining Hall.
-At least one adult leader should sit at each table assigned to your group.
-Meals will be served family style.
+At least one adult leader should sit at each table.
+Meals will be served both family style and cafeteria style dependent on the daily schedule.

 At times, the Dining Hall must be used as an activity area.
 If this occurs just before a meal, the staff will need help from the adults to get the area back in shape for mealtime.